Outline of the Game

 3. Each turn consists of one stroke only.
 There are never any extra strokes for running hoops or hitting other balls.

-4. A full-sized lawn measures 35 by 28 yards, and is laid out with six hoops and a centre peg.
+4. A full-sized court measures 35 by 28 yards, and is laid out with six hoops and a centre peg.
 The order and direction in which hoops are scored is shown in the diagram.

 5. The game starts by playing the balls in order from a position within one yard of corner 4 (the bottom right corner, as shown in the diagram).

 6. All players try in successive turns to run (i.e. pass through) Hoop 1.
-As soon as any player on either side completes the running of Hoop 1, then he scores that hoop point for his side, and all players move on to Hoop 2, and so on around the lawn.
+As soon as any player on either side completes the running of Hoop 1, then he scores that hoop point for his side, and all players move on to Hoop 2, and so on around the court.
 Thus each hoop is scored only once, for one side or the other.
 The side to have scored the hoop may mark this by putting a coloured clips on the crown of the hoop.

 7. The peg plays no part in Golf Croquet, other than as an obstacle and a reminder of colour order.